roman-yagodin/Prometeus.LanguageSpec/README.md

 1. Install GEdit using your package manager.
 In Debian it should be: `sudo apt-get install gedit`

-2. Copy prometeus.lang file in /usr/share/gtksourceview-2.0/language-specs and /usr/share/gtksourceview-3.0/language-specs.
-It would require superuser privileges: `sudo cp -f prometeus.lang /usr/share/gtksourceview-2.0/language-specs`
+2. Copy prometeus.lang file in /usr/share/gtksourceview-2.0/language-specs and /usr/share/gtksourceview-3.0/language-specs - just run `./install.sh` in terminal (it would require superuser privileges).

 # Test if it works